Creating a Network That Uses an Enterprise AAA Server

 Changing the MAC

-Authentication option requires to
+Authentication option requires you to

 re-create the Enterprise AAA (802.1X) network.